thd-research/calf-rl-mobile-robot/README.md

 ## PPO

-PPO has unstable performances.
+PPO has unstable performance.
 Although some runs successfully park near the target, the rest keep a certain distance away from the goal area.

 On the left side, `PPO_full` trajectories are raw trajectories from PPO derived mentioned behaviors.